Tasmania - East Coast

 We called it a night at Swansea.
 Swansea is a town on the north-west shore of Great Oyster Bay and overlooking Freycinet National Park.

 The first stop was at St Johns Catholic Church.
-The church was built in the years 1846 – 1849.
+St Johns Catholic church was built in the years 1846 – 1849 and is one of the prettiest churches I have seen.

 Before heading back to Hobart, we explored one last town Richmond.
 Richmond is a town in Tasmania about 25 km north-east of Hobart, in the Coal River region, between the Midland Highway and Tasman Highway.